skerkour/bloom-legacy/README.md

 See https://gitlab.com/bloom42/bloom/-/wikis/development

+## Community

+You can follow us on [Twitter @42bloom](https://twitter.com/@42bloom) or on [Mastdon @42bloom@mastodon.social](https://mastodon.social/@42bloom) to never miss an update.

+When you want to talk about something that does not necessarily fit issues, you can use the forum to connect with the community: https://gitlab.com/bloom42/forum

 ## Contributing

 Thank you for your interest in contributing!
 Please refer to https://gitlab.com/bloom42/wiki/-/wikis/organization/contributing for guidance.

-## Forum

-When you want to talk about something that does not necessarily fit issues, you can use the forum to connect with the community: https://gitlab.com/bloom42/forum

 ## Licensing